Project Steering Committee (PSC)

 The Project Steering Committee (PSC) is the highest level of governance in the project and is primarily responsible for overseeing the progress of the project and reacting to any strategic problems.

-The PSC predominately comprises UHI senior managers with responsibility for research and will be strengthened by representation from industry, external research institutes and European partnering organizations, representatives from Highlands and Islands Enterprise and relevant local authorities.
+The PSC predominately comprises university senior managers with responsibility for research, and will be strengthened by representation from industry, external research institutes and European partnering organisations, representatives from Highlands and Islands Enterprise and relevant local authorities.

 The PSC meets three times a year.
-The PSC is chaired by Professor Ian Bryden, UHI’s Vice Principal of Research.
+The PSC is chaired by Professor Neil Simco, Acting Vice-Principal (Research).

 Scientific Advisory Board (SAB)

-The SAB meet twice a year.
+The SAB meets twice a year.
 The SAB is chaired by Professor Alistair Borthwick, University of Edinburgh.

 MERIKA Management Team (MMT)

-The MERIKA Management Team (MMT) is comprised of the PKEIM, PAO, Theme Leaders and UHI’s Head of KE.
+The MERIKA Management Team (MMT) is comprised of the Project Knowledge Exchange and Innovation Manager, Project Administration Officer, Theme Leaders and university's Head of Knowledge Exchange.
 The MMT meets monthly, and is responsible for dealing with operational issues, milestone and deliverable quality monitoring, and project management oversight.

 Project Office (PO)

-The PO is also responsible for managing the work of consultants, allocating and utilizing resources in an efficient manner and maintaining a co-operative, motivated and successful team.
+The PO is also responsible for managing the work of consultants, allocating and utilising resources in an efficient manner and maintaining a cooperative, motivated and successful team.